-In 2009, the Citi Foundation tapped The Education Fund in Miami-Dade as one of only three organizations in the U.S. to receive a \$600,000 challenge grant as part of a new initiative called the Citi Postsecondary Success Program (CPSP).
-Citi Foundation challenged the participating organizations to create a model program that helps schools provide a visible path to higher education for all their students - a "Smart Path to College."
-The SmartPath to College program (formerly CPSP) aims to embed a "college going" culture in high schools, empowering low-income and first generation students with effective strategies and services to bring down the formidable barriers to higher education.
-Smart Path builds a collaborative network of nonprofit organizations, colleges and universities, vocational programs, the school district, businesses, and local leaders who are all committed to increasing availability of direct services and support that connect and commit the entire community to graduate and educate our young people.
+In 2009, The Education Fund in Miami-Dade was one of only three organizations in the U.S. to receive a challenge grant as part of a new initiative, challenging the participating organizations to create a model program that helps schools provide a visible path to higher education for all their students - a "Smart Path."
+The SmartPath program aims to embed a "college going" culture in high schools, empowering low-income and first generation students with effective strategies and services to bring down the formidable barriers to higher education.
+SmartPath builds a collaborative network of nonprofit organizations, colleges and universities, vocational programs, the school district, businesses, and local leaders who are all committed to increasing availability of direct services and support that connect and commit the entire community to graduate and educate our young people.

-SmartPath currently serves eight high schools in M-DCPS:
+SmartPath currently serves five high schools in M-DCPS:

 - Booker T. Washington

-- Hialeah-Miami Lakes

 - Homestead

-- Medical Academy for Science and Technology (MAST) at Homestead

-- Miami Beach

 - Miami Jackson

 - Miami Southridge

-- Westland Hialeah
+- Miami

 SmartPath evolved from the pilot Citi Postsecondary Success Program (CPSP).
-The program's achievement resulted in an expansion from three to eight schools.
-SmartPath is now sponsored by Citi Foundation and other funders
+The program's achievement resulted in an expansion from three to five schools.
+SmartPath is now sponsored by Miami-Dade County and Miami Bayside Foundation.